-1956 issue of Cabaret Quarterly describes Habana as “a mistress of pleasure, the lush and opulent goddess of delights”.
-Habana was an international city; it had the feel of “La Dolce Vita” and the stars were there: Frank Sinatra, Ava Gardner, Gary Cooper, Marlon Brando, John Wayne, Walt Disney and, most of all, Ernest Hemingway.
-Hemingway spent 22 years living in Habana and he was considered by people a “real cuban”, calling him “Ernesto” or “Papa”.
-In his turn, he donated his own Nobel Prize for Literature to the Cuban people and made the Daiquiri one of the most famous drink in the world.
-60 years later, it is impossible to visit Habana without falling in love with its wonderful mix of colors and its untouched ‘50s appeal.
+The 1956 issue of Cabaret Quarterly describes Habana as “a mistress of pleasure, the lush and opulent goddess of delights”.
+In the ‘50s Habana was an international city; it had a glamorous sensuality which seduced the jet set : Frank Sinatra, Ava Gardner, Gary Cooper, Marlon Brando, John Wayne, Walt Disney and, most of all, Ernest Hemingway.
+Hemingway spent 22 years living in Habana and he was considered by locals as a “real Cuban”, calling him “Ernesto” or “Papa”.
+In turn, he donated his own Nobel Prize for literature to the Cuban people and made the Daiquiri one of the most famous drinks in the world.
+60 years later, it is still impossible to visit Habana without falling in love with its wonderful mix of epicurean delights rainbow colours and untouched ‘50s appeal.